-Analysis: Staff finds the property has a size of 18.13 acres and therefore is consistent with this section.
+Analysis: Staff finds the property has a size of 47.8 acres and, therefore, is consistent with this section.

 - C. LDC Section 4.2.31.D addresses density and intensity. - 1.
-LDC Section 4.2.31.D.(1) provides the maximum allowable density/intensity for a PUD cannot exceed that established by the FLUMS designation(s) for the site, along with any density/intensity bonuses or vested right.
+LDC Section 4.2.31.D.(1) provides the maximum allowable density/intensity for a PUD cannot exceed that established by the FLUMS designation(s) for the site, along with any density/intensity bonuses or vested rights.